-- 2007 READERS THEATRE SATURDAY CLUB: in Association with Toronto Public Libraries.
+- 2007 TD SHAKESPEARE FOR KIDS LIBRARY CLUB: in Association with Toronto Public Libraries.
 Children participate in a six-week workshop exploring the language of Shakespeare.
-“Just a note to say how much the kids really enjoyed the library program.
-It really helped our son to be more literate and increased his speech arts.”
-Beth Gibson, Parent
+“The kids really enjoyed the library program.
+It really helped our son to be more literate and increased his speech arts.” -Beth Gibson, Parent.

 - 2009 SUDDENLY SHAKESPEARE: Inaugural Shakespeare Family Series production at Lillian H. Smith Library.